meepysaur/cafe_analysis/README.md

 The SQL queries used to inspect and clean the data for this analysis can be found [here](https://github.com/meepysaur/cafe_analysis/blob/main/Cafe_Data_Clean.sql).

-Targed SQL queries regarding various business questions can be found [here].

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+An interactive Power BI dashboard used to report and explore sales trends can be found [here](https://github.com/meepysaur/cafe_analysis/blob/main/Cafe_BI.pbix).

-# Data Structure & Initial Checks

-The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
-A description of each table is as follows:
-- **Table 2:**
-- **Table 3:**
-- **Table 4:**
-- **Table 5:**

-[Entity Relationship Diagram here]